Z-Bolt/OctoScreen/README.md

 - Changed temperature pages order.
 When you press temp, you get the presets first and can press a button to get to the finetune settings
 - Lots of other changes to make it look good on 320x240 pixel screens (you can run it bigger screens anyway)

+At the moment SD card is removed (because I created this fork for myself in the first place) - I'll add it back soon.
+The presets are hardcoded at the moment.
+I'll try to fix the bug so they work as intended.

 <img src="home.png" /> <img src="status.png" /> <img src="files.png" /> <img src="files_print.png" /> <img src="temp.png" /> <img src="temp2.png" />

 ### Original description: